-Folic acid, also known as folate, is a B vitamin that is important for pregnant women.
+Folic acid, also known as folate, is a B vitamin that is important during pregnancy.
 Folic acid may help prevent major birth defects of the fetus’s brain and spine called neural tube defects (NTDs).

 When you are pregnant you need 600 micrograms of folic acid each day.
 Because it’s hard to get this much folic acid from food alone, you should take a daily prenatal vitamin with at least 400 micrograms starting at least 1 month before pregnancy and during the first 12 weeks of pregnancy.

-Women who have had a child with an NTD should take 4 milligrams (mg) of folic acid each day as a separate supplement at least 3 months before pregnancy and for the first 3 months of pregnancy.
-You and your ob-gyn or other obstetric care provider can discuss whether you need to supplement with more than 400 micrograms daily.
+If you have already had a child with an NTD, you should take 4 milligrams (mg) of folic acid each day as a separate supplement at least 3 months before pregnancy and for the first 3 months of pregnancy.
+You and your ob-gyn can discuss whether you need to supplement with more than 400 micrograms daily.

 Iron is used by your body to make the extra blood that you and your fetus need during pregnancy.
-Women who are not pregnant need 18 mg of iron per day.
-Pregnant women need more, 27 mg per day.
-This increased amount is found in most prenatal vitamins.
+When you are not pregnant, you need 18 mg of iron per day.
+When you are pregnant, you need 27 mg per day.
+You can get this amount in most prenatal vitamins.

 In addition to taking a prenatal vitamin with iron, you should eat iron-rich foods such as beans, lentils, enriched breakfast cereals, beef, turkey, liver, and shrimp.
-You also should eat foods that help your body absorb iron, including orange juice, grapefruit, strawberries, broccoli, and peppers.
+You should also eat foods that help your body absorb iron, including oranges, grapefruit, strawberries, broccoli, and peppers.

 Calcium is a mineral that builds your fetus’s bones and teeth.
-Women who are age 18 or younger need 1,300 mg of calcium per day.
-Women who are 19 or older need 1,000 mg per day.
+If you are 18 or younger, you need 1,300 mg of calcium per day.
+If you are 19 or older, you need 1,000 mg per day.

 Vitamin D works with calcium to help the fetus’s bones and teeth develop.
-Vitamin D also is essential for healthy skin and eyesight.
-All women, pregnant or not, need 600 international units of vitamin D a day.
+Vitamin D is also essential for healthy skin and eyesight.
+Whether you are pregnant or not, you need 600 international units of vitamin D a day.

 Good sources of vitamin D include fortified milk and breakfast cereal, fatty fish (salmon and mackerel), fish liver oils, and egg yolks.

-Many people do not get enough vitamin D. If your ob-gyn or other obstetric care provider thinks you may have low levels of vitamin D, a test can be done to check the level in your blood.
+Many people do not get enough vitamin D. If your ob-gyn thinks you may have low levels of vitamin D, a test can be done to check the level in your blood.
 If it is below normal, you may need to take a vitamin D supplement.

 Choline plays a role in your fetus’s brain development.
-It also may help prevent some common birth defects.
-Experts recommend that pregnant women get 450 mg of choline each day.
+It may also help prevent some common birth defects.
+Experts recommend that you get 450 mg of choline each day during pregnancy.